m0rtyn/cv/src/FE_EN.md

   - Developed a frontend for the internal logistics service from scratch
   - Conducted team retrospectives → made it easier to prevent burnout and acknowledge improvements
   - Improved the accuracy and speed of the team's poker planning (15 minutes instead of 30+)
-  - Organized and conducted product update demos with stakeholders, which clarified requirements prior to release
+  - Organized product demos with stakeholders, which clarified requirements prior to release
   - Curated and updated the backlog for feature prioritization

 - ### Frontend Developer @ Semrush *1 yr (Aug'19 — Jul'20)*